IrishMarineInstitute/erddap-lint/rules/IrishMarineInstitute.md

 ```

 # When standard_name attribute is populated the value is not deprecated in the master vocabulary on the NVS
-Query for all non-deprecated terms in the CF vocabulary from the NVS SPARQL endpoint (http://vocab.nerc.ac.uk/sparql):
+Query for all terms and deprecation status in the CF vocabulary from the NVS SPARQL endpoint (http://vocab.nerc.ac.uk/sparql):

 """PREFIX skos: <http://www.w3.org/2004/02/skos/core#>
 PREFIX owl: <http://www.w3.org/2002/07/owl#>